Trail Running Packs Buying Guide

 A vest style pack is a better option for those who would like something that offers access to essentials while on the move.
-They are suitable for racing as well as general running and are very sturdy due to the close fit.
+They are suitable for racing as well as general running and are very stable due to the close fit.
 Running vest packs range from having just enough space for essentials such as hydration and energy, to having enough space to stow mandatory race kit often required for longer races.
-Some will have smaller water reservoir bottles in two pockets at the front of the vest and more kit storage on the back.
+Most now feature soft flask bottles in two pockets at the front of the vest and kit storage on the back.

 Vest packs sit much closer to the body and higher up on the back, have wider shoulder straps with multiple stash pockets and usually have two chest straps at the front to ensure a perfect fit.
-Substantial storage on the front of the shoulder straps as well as at the sides just below the armpits allows you to stash high energy snacks in easy access locations so you don’t have to stop in order to refuel.
+Substantial storage on the front allows you to stash race/run nutrition in easy access locations so you can refuel while you are moving.

 Hip pack, bum bag, or pocket belt is an ideal low-volume option.
-Perfect for taking along minimal energy supplies as well as your phone and a key.
+Perfect for taking along a few gels, a small soft flask, a jacket as well as your phone and a key.
 It sits on your hips and can be positioned for the purpose of easy access without an issue.

 - Short distances

 - Fell running and racing